NitorCreations/vault/python-pyo3/README.md

 # nitor-vault

-Python vault implementation using the Rust vault library.
+Python Vault CLI and library implementation using the Rust vault exposed as a Python extension module.

+Encrypt data using client-side encryption with [AWS KMS](https://aws.amazon.com/kms/) keys.

 See the [repo](https://github.com/NitorCreations/vault) root readme for more general information.